For your organisation to hire skilled migrant workers, you must first apply to the Home Office for a sponsor licence.

-To make a sponsor licence application companies must prove that:
+To make a successful sponsor licence application, the Home Office will be looking for you to prove that:

-- They are a genuine organisation operating lawfully in the UK.
+- You are a genuine organisation operating lawfully in the UK.

-- Their key personnel named on the sponsor application are honest, dependable and reliable
+- Your key personnel named on the sponsor application are honest, dependable and reliable.

-- They are aware of and capable of carrying out their visa sponsorship duties ie they have appropriate human resources and recruitment systems and practices in place
+- You are aware of and capable of carrying out their visa sponsorship duties ie they have appropriate human resources and recruitment systems and practices in place

-- They are offering genuine employment that meets the Tier 2 (General) skill level and appropriate rates of pay.
+- You are offering genuine employment that meets the Tier 2 (General) skill level and appropriate rates of pay.

 Failure to submit all required documents will result in an application being delayed or rejected and further costs being incurred.

-Following the receipt of these documents, the company may then be subject to a compliance visit from UK Visas and Immigration, who will assess whether or not to grant the licence.
+Following the receipt of these documents, your organisation may then be subject to a compliance visit from UK Visas and Immigration, who will assess whether or not to grant the licence.

-Companies will also be required to comply with the illegal working requirements which states that all non-EU employees are required to provide documentation that proves their right to work before being employed by a UK company and copies of this information must also be retained by the employer.
+You will also be required to comply with the illegal working requirements which states that all non-EU employees are required to provide documentation that proves their right to work before being employed by a UK company.
+You must retain copies of this information.

 How we can help you